A timeline of WWI, the first global conflict

 In their first independent battle, American forces engaged in a fight to take back control of the Saint-Mihiel salient—a triangle of land between Verdun and Nancy—in September 1918.
 German forces had occupied the area since 1914 but had begun to remove troops just days prior to the siege.
 The battle lasted until Sept.
 16 and resulted in a major victory for the American military.

 You may also like: Black history from the year you were born

 Sept.
 26, 1918: Allied forces begin final war offensive

 French and American forces joined for the attack at Meuse-Argonne.
 French military commander Ferdinand Foch gave control of his forces to Pershing, who took a total of 37 divisions into the offensive.
 German forces were captured, retreated, then continued to hold their ground for another month before the assault—combined with a quickly spreading influenza epidemic—forced a final retreat.

 Nov.
 11, 1918: Germany signs Armistice at Compiègne

-When the Germans signed the armistice at Compiègne it meant the end to all land, air, and sea conflicts, effectively ending the war against Germany on the western front.
-Though battles continued in other locations, this act marked the beginning of the end of the Great War, which had spanned years and cost millions of lives.
-France’s terms for the armistice included immediate demilitarization of Germany and the return of all prisoners of war.
+When the Germans signed the armistice at Compiègne, it meant the end of all land, air, and sea conflicts, effectively ending the war against Germany on the western front.
+Though battles continued in other locations, this act marked the beginning of the end of the Great War, which had spanned years and claimed millions of lives.
+France's terms for the armistice included immediate demilitarization of Germany and the return of all prisoners of war.